secobau/openshift/exercises/dev.md

       ```
-   1. In order to deploy phpinfo in Red Hat Openshift through templates:
+   1. In order to deploy proxy2aws in Red Hat Openshift through templates:
       ```bash
       user=dev-x